 Community Innovation Fund (CIF) Projects

-Thanks to support from our partners – Deschutes County Solid Waste, Visit Central Oregon, and City of Bend – CIF can now fund up to $5K per project with multiple award rounds each year.
-Currently accepting applications through October 1st for the final round for 2023.
-Learn more and apply here!
+Thanks to support from our partners – Deschutes County Solid Waste, Visit Central Oregon, City of Bend, Cascade Disposal, and Republic Services – CIF can now fund up to $5K per project with multiple award rounds each year.
+Applications are now open for the 2024 funding cycle!

 Browse through the projects below to see the wide-range of applicants, ideas, and impacts.
 You can filter with the options below, or click a project for more details.